pitivi/pitivi/docs/attic/Notes_On_FCP.md

 decends from timeline ruler across entire timeline video and audio tracks are separated from each other in separate panes.

-each track (audio/video) conatins: enable/disable button, label, lock, two other unidentified markings. tracks appear slightly translucent, with 3d beveled edges.
+each track (audio/video) contains: enable/disable button, label, lock, two other unidentified markings. tracks appear slightly translucent, with 3d beveled edges.